 If you have good phone skills, companies like Amazon, Alorica and HSN offer remote phone jobs — like taking orders or assisting with customer service.
 For a list of companies that offer these jobs, check out this guide from The Work at Home Wife.

 Kristen Larsen, the creator of Believe in a Budget, says rebates can boost your bank account.
 She recommends Ibotta, a mobile phone app that lets you earn cashback from all sorts of purchases, and Rakuten (formerly Ebates), which pays you a $10 bonus just for signing up.

 6. Sell, sell, sell

-If you’re looking to sell some used clothes without driving around from thrift store to thrift store, Poshmark and ThredUp are both great online options.
-If you’d rather offload items like furniture, kitchenware, or old books, you can always go the tried-and-true route of posting an ad on Craigslist or eBay.
+If you want to sell some used clothes without driving around from thrift store to thrift store, Poshmark and ThredUp are convenient online options.
+If you’d rather offload items like furniture, kitchenware or old books, you can always go the tried-and-true route of posting an ad on Craigslist or eBay.

 7. Get crafty

 If you sew, knit, paint, carve or make anything crafty, you may find success selling your wares on Etsy.com.
 It’s also a great place to sell unusual, vintage or custom jewelry, furniture and other items.

 In addition to Etsy, you could sell your creations at a local farmer’s market or craft fair.

 8. Apply for work with a temporary staffing agency